albi2/thesis-text-to-SQL/memory-bank/decisionLog.md

 *   **[2025-07-03] Asynchronous SQL Execution and Validation:** Decided to implement an asynchronous utility to execute and validate the generated SQL queries.
 This utility uses `asyncio` to run queries concurrently and returns an `SQLExecInfo` object for each query, containing the query, status, and result.
 *   **[2025-07-03] SQL Query Parsing from Model Output:** Decided to implement parsing logic in the `SQLGenerationExecutor` to extract the final SQL query from the model's response, which is expected to be enclosed in `<FINAL_ANSWER>` tags.
 *   **[2025-07-04] Query Selection Pipeline Step:** Decided to implement a new pipeline step, `QuerySelectionStep`, with a dedicated `QuerySelectionExecutor`, to select the best SQL query from a list of candidates using a reasoning model.
+*   **[2025-07-18] CSV-based Schema Descriptions:** Decided to use CSV files to store detailed database schema descriptions, including column descriptions and value descriptions.
+This decouples the schema enrichment from the database itself and allows for more detailed and consistent schema information.
 *

 ## Decision